- This event has passed.

 Salt Lake City Library

 Play therapists are often on the front lines of working with children and families who are in crisis.
 Compassion fatigue and emotional burnout are common causes for clinicians leaving the field of child and family play therapy and while play therapists are excellent at dishing out advice and interventions in self-care for our clients, we rarely take the time to do the same for ourselves.
 Utilizing a humanistic and person-centered theoretical framework, the presenters will help guide participants through the challenges, heartache, heartbreak, grief and loss that play therapists experience.
 In this workshop, we will be exploring the difficulties of our profession as well as engaging in mindfulness, guided imagery, and expressive arts interventions while nourishing our hearts and souls in order to combat the wear and tear of our profession.
 Participants will leave feeling rejuvenated and re-energized for the sacred work we do in our playrooms.

-- Describe 3 key components of self-care;
+- Describe three key components of self-care in play therapy

 9:00 Introductions and overview